chalatz/tours/pages/info/reviews-comments-content.md

     tour lasted for 6 hours but Nick was completely flexible to our needs and went above and beyond to ensure that we got what we wanted from our excursion.<br>\nVictoria (Oct 23rd)  UK\n\nNicholas, We enjoyed our tour very much!
-Liana and Jacob were wonderful!<br>\nThank you!,  Jayni,  Minden Ontario Canada\n\nNicholas & Michael, We would like to thank you for our tour of Rhodes.
+Liana and Jacob were wonderful!<br>\nThank you!,  Jayni,  (Oct 22nd) Minden Ontario Canada\n\nNicholas & Michael, We would like to thank you for our tour of Rhodes.
 We also really enjoyed our day on Rhodes and hope to come back and stay for longer so we can really explore your beautiful island.
 I can only say good things about our driver Michael.
 He was extremely knowledgeable.
 He showed us many things and was also very flexible and lovely.
 We wish you all the best and look forward to touring with you when